mratsamy/ineritia_rails_react_shadcn_scaffold/README.md

 # README
 This is a basic scaffold for a rails 8 application running InertiaJs on Rails, React, and ShadCN on the frontend.
 [Inertia Rails guide](https://inertia-rails.dev/guide)

 Uses AnnotateRb to annotate model files after migrations are performed.
+[Pagy](https://ddnexus.github.io/pagy/) is also included in the gemfile.

 Rails backend uses Oj to enhance parsing JSON.
 Oj Serializers to serialize data for JS requests.
 JsRoutes generates rails-like helper paths that can be imported and used and preside in `app/frontend/lib/routes.js`.
 Types-from-serializer gem auto generates types and exports them to `app/frontend/lib/types` directory.
 Vite ruby is setup to alias `app/frontend/*` => `@/*`,
 ```